rupl/chrisruppel.com/about/site.md

 * **Netlify** for web hosting and deployment.
 * **S3** for image hosting.

 **This site does not store any information about you as a visitor.** If you submit a webmention, your interaction is dutifully recorded at your request.
-If you view a map or video embed, those third parties probably store information about you.
-I'm working on eliminating those integrations.
+If you view an embedded map, those third parties probably store information about you.
+All images and video are self-hosted.

 ### Content